 Cytochrome P450 activity can also convert docosahexaenoic acid to 14R-HDHA.

-In the next step, 14R-HDHA is hydroxylated at position 22 to form Maresin-L2, again, in a reaction catalyzed by cytochrome P450.
+14R-HDHA can be hydroxylated at position 22 to form Maresin-L2, again, in a reaction catalyzed by cytochrome P450.

 Cytochrome P450 activity on 14S-HDHA also leads to the formation of 14S,20R-diHDHA.

-They were discovered in studies on metabolism of docosahexaenoic in brain tissue in response to aspirin treatment, and initially termed Neuroprotectins.
-Indeed, their production, like their action, is not restricted to neural tissue, so the term “Protectins” was preferred.
+Protectins were discovered during studies on the metabolism of docosahexaenoic acid in brain tissue in response to aspirin treatment, and initially were termed Neuroprotectins.
+However, as their production and their action are not restricted to neural tissue, the term Protectins was preferred.

-They are molecules that, like docosahexaenoic acid, have six double bonds.
-And, like Leukotrienes and several Maresins, three of these double bonds are conjugated, respectively, those at positions 11, 13 and 15, that is, there is a conjugated triene.
+They are compounds that, like DHA, have six double bonds.
+And, like Leukotrienes and several Maresins, three of these double bonds are conjugated, respectively, those at positions 11, 13 and 15, that is, there is a conjugated triene motif.
+Another distinctive feature is the hydroxyl group at position 17, like Resolvins (see below).

 Their molecular structures are highly conserved from fish to humans.